Compliance

 Does the certificate have to list the type of CEU?

-Yes.
-The BACB recognizes different CEU types — Learning, Supervision, and Ethics — and each has its own annual minimums for recertifying BCBAs and BCaBAs.
-A certificate that doesn't make the type explicit is essentially unusable for the parts of recertification that require Ethics or Supervision hours specifically.
+Yes, and this is one of the most common things I see go wrong.
+The BACB recognizes different CEU types — Learning, Supervision, and Ethics — and each has its own annual minimums.
+A certificate that doesn't make the type explicit is essentially unusable for the parts of recertification that require Ethics or Supervision specifically.
+If your current template just says "CEUs," that's the first thing to fix.

 Do I need to put my ACE provider number on the certificate?

 Yes.
-Your ACE provider number (formatted like OP-XX-XXXX) is what proves the CEU was issued by an authorized provider.
+Your ACE provider number is what proves the CEU was issued by an authorized provider.
 Without it, a learner can't demonstrate the CEU came from an approved source if they're audited.
+I treat it the same way I treat my email signature — it should never be missing.

 Should certificates include the instructor's name?

-The BACB doesn't strictly require an instructor name on every certificate, but it's strongly recommended — especially for live events and supervision hours.
-It establishes who delivered the content and helps with audit defensibility.
-Most modern certificate platforms let you set a default instructor and override it per course.
+The BACB doesn't strictly require an instructor name on every certificate, but I include one on every certificate I issue.
+It establishes who delivered the content, helps with audit defensibility, and frankly looks more credible to the learner.
+Most certificate platforms let you set a default instructor and override it per course, which is the setup I recommend.

 Does the certificate need a unique ID or verification number?

-It's not strictly required, but it's the easiest way to make a certificate auditable.
-A unique certificate ID lets you match a learner's certificate back to your records instantly during a BACB audit.
-Platforms that auto-generate certificates assign these IDs for you.
+Not strictly required, but it's the easiest way to make a certificate auditable.
+A unique certificate ID lets you match a learner's certificate back to your records instantly during an audit.
+The first time you have to re-issue a certificate from eight months ago because someone "lost" it, you'll be glad every certificate has one.

 What's the safest way to make sure my certificate template is compliant?

 Use a platform that has a pre-built BACB-compliant template and auto-populates the required fields from your course setup.
-That way, the compliance work happens once — when you set up the course — instead of every time you manually generate a certificate.
+The compliance work then happens once — when you set up the course — instead of every time you generate a certificate.
+Manual templates are where I used to make my own mistakes, and the worst part was that I usually didn't notice until someone else flagged it.